-Know how much time you have in your grace period from the time you leave school until you must begin paying back your loans.
-Stafford loans usually have one half year before the payments have to be made.
-For a Perkins loan, this period is 9 months.
+Keep in mind the time that’s allotted to you as your grace period from when you get out of school until you have to start paying back the loan.
+If you have Stafford loans, you will usually have about 6 months.
+For Perkins loans, you have nine months.
 The amount you are allowed will vary between lenders.
 Keep in mind exactly when you’re supposed to start paying, and try not to be late.

 Select the payment arrangement that is best for you.
 Many of these loans offer a ten year repayment period.
 There are other choices available if this is not preferable for you.
 For instance, you might have an option of paying over more years at the trade-off of higher interest.
 Additionally, some loans offer a slightly different payment plan that allows you to pay a certain percent of your income towards your debt.
 There are some student loans that will be forgiven if you have not got them paid in full within 25 years.